 Lactose- and gluten-free formula.
 Curbs hunger for up to 4 hrs.
 Contains 24 vitamins and minerals.
 Minimal sugar content, with only 1 g of net carbs.
-Strong chocolate flavor and creamy texture.
+Creamy texture.

 Some adverse digestive issues reported.
 Lumps may develop in shake over time.
 Some think it has a chemical aftertaste.